Wealth Transfer Strategy 10

 Take advantage of the successor subscriber Manulife Segregated Fund RESP option:

-- Complete the RESP Successor Subscriber Contract Amendment form (advisor login required).
+- Complete the RESP Successor Subscriber Contract Amendment form (advisor login required).9

-1 All references to the Manulife segregated fund RESP refer to the Manulife Segregated Fund Education Savings Plan (ESP) Contract.
+1 All references to the Manulife Segregated Fund RESP refer to the Manulife Segregated Fund Education Savings Plan (ESP) contract.
 2 The term spouse includes common-law partner as defined by the Income Tax Act (Canada).
-3 A joint subscriber must be the spouse of the subscriber at the time in which the contract is entered.
-In the case of separation or divorce, the Income Tax Act (Canada) doesn’t require the assets held in an RESP to be divided between the parties.
+3 In the case of separation or divorce, the Income Tax Act (Canada) doesn’t require the assets held in an RESP to be divided between the parties.
 Consequently, a spouse and former spouse can continue to be joint subscribers of an RESP.
-However, individuals who are already divorced wouldn’t be permitted to enter into a contract.
+Individuals who are already divorced are now also permitted to enter into a contract.
 4 In Quebec, on the death of either subscriber, the subscriber’s share will pass to the estate.
-5 See Tax Managed Strategy #9: RESPs — No Longer Just for Kids (MK1688), which speaks to a strategy that uses the joint subscriber option to split income if the RESP beneficiary decides not to attend a post-secondary institution.
+5 See “RESPs—no longer just for kids,” which speaks to a strategy that uses the joint subscriber option to split income if the RESP beneficiary decides not to attend a post-secondary institution.
 6 In Quebec, the successor subscriber option is only available on single subscriber plans.
-7 Completing this form will cancel and replace all prior successor subscriber designations.
-8 In a case where the successor subscriber predeceases the subscribers, the death benefit will be paid to the contract beneficiary on the death of the last surviving subscriber.
-9 In Saskatchewan, jointly held property and insurance policies with a named beneficiary are included on the application for probate despite the fact that these assets don’t flow through the estate and aren’t subject to probate.
+7 In a case where the successor subscriber predeceases the subscribers, the death benefit will be paid to the contract beneficiary on the death of the last surviving subscriber.
+Legislation requires that the RESP be the beneficiary of the contract.
+On the death of the last surviving annuitant, the RESP receives the death benefit.
+8 In Saskatchewan, jointly held property and insurance policies with a named beneficiary are included on the application for probate despite the fact that these assets don’t flow through the estate and aren’t subject to probate.
+9 Completing this form will cancel and replace all prior successor subscriber designations.